Spirals-Team/test4repair-experiments/results/Nopol+UnsatGuided/Patches and Analysis/Time/Time11/readme.md

 Average Nb of Removed Tests:0

 Running Nopol+UnsatGuided does not changes the original patch for any of the 30 seeds.
-The human patch forces the initialization of a thread that throws an exception, the generated patch adds a precondition before a statement, we think it is incorrect.
-We observe failing EvoSuite tests for both the programs patched with the original Nopol patch and the new patches genertaed by running Nopol+UnsatGuided, which verifies our analysis.
+The human patch forces the initialization of a thread that throws an exception, the generated Nopol patch adds a precondition before a statement, we think it is incorrect.
+We observe failing EvoSuite tests for the program patched with the Nopol patch, which verifies our analysis.